 In line with the spirit of the Urban Renewal Strategy, the URA holds a large variety of public engagement activities such as exhibitions, surveys, public forums and workshops from time to time to gather community stakeholders' views on the planning and design of urban regeneration projects.
 Open briefing sessions are held for owners, tenants and other stakeholder groups upon the commencement of urban redevelopment projects and after the respective acquisition offers have been made.
-To enhance the wider community's understanding of the work of the URA, we also speak at relevant seminars, conferences and meetings of professional and other organizations and give briefing sessions to secondary schools.
+To enhance the wider community's understanding of the work of the URA, we also speak at relevant seminars, conferences and meetings of professional and other organisations and give briefing sessions to secondary schools.

 We value our partnerships with local communities in undertaking renewal work in old urban areas.
 We regularly brief the relevant District Councils on the progress of URA projects.
-We have established seven District Advisory Committees comprising representatives of the local communities including district councillors, affected owners/ tenants and district organisations to advise on community needs and aspirations with respect to urban renewal and to enhance community understanding of the URA's work in the districts concerned.
+We have established five District Advisory Committees comprising representatives of the local communities including district councillors, affected owners/ tenants and district organisations to advise on community needs and aspirations with respect to urban renewal and to enhance community understanding of the URA's work in the districts concerned.

-The Chairman of the Board of the URA briefs the media from time to time on the relevant decisions reached and issues discussed by the Board.
-These interactive media sessions, together with other media interviews with management representatives throughout the year, seek to promote better understanding of the mission and role of the URA and the rationale and objectives of its work.
+Corporate decisions and issues discussed by the Board are briefed to the media via management representatives from time to time.
+These interactive media sessions, together with other media interviews throughout the year, seek to promote better understanding of the mission and role of the URA and the rationale and objectives of its work.